 Smog and Ambuscade is the original and first of the Steam Highwayman gamebooks.
 Written, crowdfunded and published in 2017, it went on sale in spring 2018.
 After choosing your backstory as the Steam Highwayman, you as the reader are thrown into a nineteenth century that never was, but might have been, to make your living or lose your life on the midnight road.
 Set in a region of England centred on Marlow, I wrote Smog and Ambuscade at least partly in homage to the countryside where I lived between 2008-2012.
 You can read more about that here.
+In its first incarnation, Steam Highwayman was written as a Twine interactive adventure: playable fragments can be ‘enjoyed’ here.

 If you would like to see the original campaign for Steam Highwayman: Smog and Ambuscade on Kickstarter, complete with public updates and funding info, follow this link.